300481/3141-operator/README.md

 `REF`               |The Git Repo Ref, let empty to get notifications for all refs.       |*String* `COMMAND`           |The command to execute on notification.                              |*String* `ARGS`              |The arguments for the command to execute.                            |*String*

-### GCP PubSub

-The GCP PubSub connector also must be configured by environment variables.

-Please see [here](https://github.com/300481/mq) for this configuration.